 Universal Help Module

 A machine-learning-powered help application to provide self-service resources, guided assistance, and human support in one unified experience.
-Over time, it evolved into a localized, modular platform embedded across all customer touch points.
+Over time, it evolved into a localized, modular platform embedded across all customer touch points in 7000+ web pages in 40 countries and 24 languages, and in 7 products.

 Background